amolloya/ASME-Journal-of-Mechanisms-and-Robotics/README.md

 Following are the feasible solution concepts of mechanisms:
 ![Sixbar_solutions](Figures/Sixbar_solutions.PNG)

-Along with Six-bars, C-VAE model was also used to find out the suitable four-bar linkages.
+Along with six-bars, C-VAE model was also used to find out the suitable four-bar linkages.

 The figure below shows the final solution concepts of four-bar linkages along with an additional 2R link which resembles the thigh and lower leg of the person.
 ![Fourbar_solutions](Figures/Fourbar_solutions.PNG)

 The mechanism generated would help the subject train to walk a normal gait trajectory specific to their body parameters and thus aid in gait rehabilitation of the patient.

+Thus, we develop an end-to-end individualized gait rehabilitation using Machine Learning which is individual-focused and will help to learn personalized gait for the individual.